-Outdoor ferns will die if they are in the wrong light conditions or in soil that drains poorly or has the wrong pH level.
-They will also suffer if they are over- or underwatered.
-Pests can also cause fern damage.
+Outdoor ferns will die if they are in the wrong light conditions.
+They will also die in soil that drains poorly or has the wrong pH level.
+Over- or underwatering will also make them suffer.
+Pests can cause heavy fern damage, too.
 Some outdoor fern varieties are also subject to cold damage.

 One of the most common problems outdoor ferns experience is leaf burn, which is caused by exposure to too much direct sunlight.
 While there are a few fern varieties that like the sun, such as cloak and lip ferns, the majority of ferns should be grown in a shaded location.

-The problem will usually begin at the edges of the leaves and the ends of fronds.
-In most cases, ferns with sun damage are easily identified by the brown, crispy edges of their leaves.
+The problem usually begins at the edges of the leaves and the ends of the fronds.
+In most cases, ferns with sun damage are easily identified by their leaves’ brown, crispy edges.

-Sunburn can also be a problem if a tree that was providing shade for the fern has recently been pruned back, or if an area that was in the shade during the part of the year with shorter days is receiving several hours of direct sunlight during the summer season.
+Sunburn can also be a problem if a tree providing shade for the fern has recently been pruned back or if an area that was in the shade during the part of the year with shorter days is receiving several hours of direct sunlight during the summer season.

-Make sure, however, that you do not mistake healthy leaf shed for sunburn.
-The majority of ferns will experience a dying back of their leaves every one or two years.
+However, ensure you do not mistake healthy leaf shed for sunburn.
+Most ferns will experience a dying back of their leaves every one or two years.

 You can distinguish between natural leaf death and sunburn by identifying where the browning begins.
 If it starts on the lowest fronds, and the fronds at the top of the plant still look healthy, it is part of a natural cycle of leaf renewal.